Understanding Code Violations in Virginia & Their Impact on Selling Your House

 Should I repair the violations before listing?

-When selling your house in Virginia with code violations, deciding whether to fix these issues before listing can impact both property value and marketability.
+When selling your house in Virginia with code violations, deciding whether to fix them before listing can affect both property value and marketability.
 Here’s what you need to know:

-• Decision-making: Sellers should balance compliance benefits with possible risks.
+- Decision-making: Sellers should balance the benefits of compliance with potential risks.
 Consulting a real estate expert in Virginia can offer guidance specific to your circumstances.

 Can I negotiate with buyers to address violations after closing?